vectorhacker/site/content/posts/net-neutrality-opinion.md

 But there’s hope, some internet companies in the United States are either raising data caps or removing them entirely.
 And Netflix is [asking](https://www.bloomberg.com/news/articles/2012-06-27/netflix-wants-help-from-u-s-against-cable-data-caps) lawmakers to prevent ISPs from putting these caps in place.
 But it is still an uphill battle, as Comcast and many others keep [putting these in place](https://www.consumerreports.org/telecom-services/how-easy-to-burn-through-1TB-data-cap/).

 ### What’s ahead
-If Net Neutrality is reversed, specifically the classification of ISPs under Tittle II, ISPs would not have much incentive in keeping data service fair.
+If Net Neutrality is reversed, specifically the classification of ISPs under Title II, ISPs would not have much incentive in keeping data service fair.
 And we’ve already seen that they limit your data usage just to please their needs of profit and/or to protect their other services like paid television.
 On December the FCC will vote and they can determine the future of the internet for America.
-Voice your opinion [here](www.gofccyourself.com) GoFccYourself.com and make sure to tell them that you want ISPs to stay under Tittle II.
+Voice your opinion [here](www.gofccyourself.com) GoFccYourself.com and make sure to tell them that you want ISPs to stay under Title II.

 ### Sources